 - Submasters accept Cues, Groups and Effects. - Channel and Submaster Flash keys.
-Submaster Flash keys can be configured in three different modes: GO, FLASH and SOLO. - Modify function: For modification of memory items such as Cues, Groups and Submasters. - Exam function: For examining console memory items. - 4 arrow keys for cursor placement in menus and data cells. - 5 interactive softkeys. - Numeric editor: For creating cues and groups by entering levels via the alphanumeric keypad or level encoder. - Any console item can be easily named with the alphanumeric keypad. - Channel Patch: 512 dimmers with response curves and limit functions. - 5 pre-programmed response curves. - Installation Patch: To return console to a preset password-protected status. - Attributes to control moving lights, LED's and scrollers. - MIDI and Time Code functions: To synchronize the console with other consoles and external devices. - Personalized user setup of console. - Operates in several user languages. - Operates with or without an external monitor (VGA-output is available as an option). - Storage and transfer of show data to external USB memory stick. - Printout of show data in text format. - OLE (Off Line Editor): A complete console simulator that allows the user to edit shows on a PC.
-Can also function as a backup console.
+Submaster Flash keys can be configured in three different modes: GO, FLASH and SOLO. - Modify function: For modification of memory items such as Cues, Groups and Submasters. - Exam function: For examining console memory items. - 4 arrow keys for cursor placement in menus and data cells. - Two LCD displays, soft keys, 4 encoders, 1 trackball and direct function keys for programming of moving lights, LED lights, scrollers, etc. - Numeric editor: For creating cues and groups by entering levels via the alphanumeric keypad or level encoder. - Any console item can be easily named with the alphanumeric keypad. - 256 Parameters / 128 moving light fixtures. - Channel Patch: 512 dimmers with response curves and limit functions. - 5 pre-programmed response curves. - Installation Patch: To return console to a preset password-protected status. - Ethernet: IPX, ArtNet and CITP capable. - MIDI and Time Code functions: To synchronize the console with other consoles and external devices. - Personalized user setup of console. - Operates in several user languages. - Operates with or without an external monitor. - Storage and transfer of show data to external USB memory stick. - Printout of show data in text format. - OLE (Off Line Editor): A complete console simulator that allows the user to edit shows on a PC.
+Can also function as a backup console. - Import/Export ASCII shows from the Off Line Editor.